Beta's: Dark Lelouch3221, MateriaBlade, goku90504, Polegara.

 Harry chuckled as Hermione continued.
 "We are still going with a simple pin release with this one, right?"

 "Yeah, like a grenade.
-I still don't know how you plan to set it to delay for five seconds after it's pulled though.
+I still don't know how you plan to set it to delay for five seconds after it's pulled.
 Once it starts mixing, it's going to go fast."
 Harry half asked, half informed her.

 "I told you already, Harry.
 It's all a matter of a slow burn rune and not using the explosive glyph we used on the trip mines."